MA-Chiasson/BVG-7003-Devoir-3-FastTrackGWAS/README.md

 2. Ensure that R is correctly configured with RStudio (RStudio automatically detects R if it is installed).
 ---
 ## 2. **Data Download and Preparation**
+## Analysis Overview

+This analysis is based on the dataset provided in the paper:
+**"Genome-Wide Association Analyses Reveal the Genetic Basis of Symbiotic Nitrogen Fixation in African Soybean"**
+- **DOI:** 10.1007/s00122-019-03499-7
+- **Data link:** Figshare Dataset

+### Test Data Used

+For the test data in this analysis, the following were selected:

+- **Genotypic data:** Information for all chromosomes.
+- **Phenotypic data:** The trait SDWi/SDWf (SDW ratio) represents shoot dry weight in inoculated (SDWi) and fertilized (SDWf) samples.
 ---

 ## 2. Script execution